cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/dns-policies/_index.md

 ### Content Categories

-Use this selector to block domains belonging to specific [content categories](/cloudflare-one/policies/gateway/domain-categories/#content-categories).
-When using an Allow or Block action, you can optionally [block IP addresses](/cloudflare-one/policies/gateway/domain-categories/#filter-by-resolved-ip-category).
+{{<render file="gateway/selectors/_content-categories.md" withParameters="When using an Allow or Block action, you can optionally [block IP addresses](/cloudflare-one/policies/gateway/domain-categories/#filter-by-resolved-ip-category).">}}

-{{<render file="gateway/selectors/_content-categories.md">}}

 ### DNS CNAME Record